Why do we have a growth fetish and what is needed to break it?

 Meika, the simple solution is to put a price on environmentally negative activities.
 A carbon tax, which reflects the damage done by carbon dioxide, would be a great start to getting the “growth-based tribalism” side working for you, rather than against you.

 Whatever the dangers of growth, Paul, in my view they pale beside those of your proposed solution.
-The one undoubted virtue I see in your piece is the frank acknowledgement that any such change will neither be welcomed by most of the world’s citizens nor be imposed without force.
-In your words, “A true environmentalist should be in favor of world government and indeed should not be too squeamish as to how such a government comes about.”
+The one undoubted virtue I see in your piece is the frank acknowledgement that any such change will neither be welcomed by most of the world

 I also agree with Nicholas, Ken and Ingolf, while also welcoming Paul to Troppo.